Information about financial assurance and financial management of 16 to 19 institutions funded by Education Funding Agency (EFA).

 Assurance framework for high needs funding

 The assurance framework for high needs funding provides information for local authorities and 16 to 19 education providers on the assurance arrangements for the funding of high needs students.
 It sets out that EFA will take the lead for financial health assessments for NMSSs and SPIs, and that it will share the results with local authorities.
-EFA shares the information with local authorities four times a year in February, May, July and November.
+EFA will share the information with local authorities three times a year in December, June and August.
 Local authorities can also contact EFA to request further information if they have any concerns regarding the financial health of institutions in their authority.

 Local authorities can use this information when considering future commissions with NMSSs for element 3 high needs funding.
 The information should not be used for any other purpose or passed onto a third party.